DataTalksClub/data-engineering-zoomcamp/07-ai-workflows/README.md

 **Try it yourself:**
 1. Import and run `1_chat_without_rag.yaml`
-2. Check the output—notice it may be incorrect or vague
+2. Check the output and confirm the response isn't accurate

 #### Step 2: With RAG (The Solution)

 Flow: [`2_chat_with_rag.yaml`](flows/2_chat_with_rag.yaml)

 This flow:
-1. **Ingests** Kestra 1.1 release notes from GitHub
+1. **Ingests** Kestra 1.1 release blog post from GitHub
 2. **Creates embeddings** using Gemini's embedding model
 3. **Stores** embeddings in Kestra KV Store
-4. **Queries** with RAG enabled, asking the same question
+4. **Asks LLM** the same question but with RAG enabled
-5. **Returns** accurate, detailed features from the actual release notes
+5. **Returns** accurate response with features from that release

 **Try it yourself:**
-1. Import and run `1_chat_without_rag.yaml`
+1. Import and run `2_chat_with_rag.yaml` and
-2. Import and run `2_chat_with_rag.yaml` and compare the output with `1_chat_without_rag.yaml`
+2. Confirm the accuracy of this output compared to `1_chat_without_rag.yaml`
-3. Notice the difference in accuracy and detail

-### RAG Use Cases in Data Engineering

-- **Documentation Q&A**: Answer questions about internal data pipelines
-- **Data catalog**: Query metadata about tables, columns, and lineage
-- **Compliance checks**: Verify data handling against policy documents
-- **Onboarding**: Help new team members understand existing workflows

 ### RAG Best Practices

 1. **Keep documents updated**: Regularly re-ingest to ensure current information
 2. **Chunk appropriately**: Break large documents into meaningful sections
-3. **Use quality embeddings**: Choose embedding models suited to your content
-4. **Test retrieval quality**: Verify that the right documents are retrieved
+3. **Test retrieval quality**: Verify that the right documents are retrieved
-5. **Consider costs**: Embedding and storage have costs, so balance accuracy vs. budget
+4. **Consider costs**: Embedding and storage have costs, so balance accuracy vs. budget

 ---